TecCheck/Gear360App/README.md

 * You should seen the live stream

 ### Help is welcome
-If you whant to help me feel free to create an Issue or Pull reqest.
+If you want to help me feel free to create an Issue or Pull request.
 Thanks and have a great day ;)